 Graduate Affiliates

 James Bonanno (Email: james.bonanno@yale.edu)

 Hello!
-My name is James (he/him) and I am a third-year student in the Interdepartmental Neuroscience Program.
+My name is James (he/him) and I am a fifth-year student in the Interdepartmental Neuroscience Program.
 I am originally from Long Island and I studied Neuroscience and Cognitive Science at Vassar College.
 At my undergraduate college, I researched the role of astrocytes in cognition.
 My current research focuses on functional recovery from spinal cord injury.
 Outside of research, my interests include science outreach and American politics.
 Please feel free to reach out if you are interested in research or graduate school.
 I look forward to meeting you all!

+Graduate Affiliates